cncf/tag-env-sustainability/website/content/cloud-native-sustainability-week/_index.md

 ## Event Goals

-1. **Gain better insights into the current [cloud native environmental sustainability landscape](https://tag-env-sustainability.cncf.io/about/landscape/)**: Engage with the community and IT industry as a whole to develop a deeper understanding of the [cloud native environmental sustainability landscape](https://tag-env-sustainability.cncf.io/about/landscape/).
+1. **Gain better insights into the current [Cloud Native Sustainability Landscape](/landscape/)**: Engage with the community and IT industry as a whole to develop a deeper understanding of the [Cloud Native Sustainability Landscape](/landscape/).
 2. **Identify knowledge gaps**: Recognize domain areas for cloud native environmental sustainability where further exploration and knowledge sharing is needed.
 3. **Foster project collaboration**: Encourage participants to actively collaborate on further development and improvement of existing projects and tools that pertain to the field of cloud native sustainability.
 4. **Raise awareness**: Enhance awareness and knowledge sharing around the topic of cloud native environmental sustainability.